zach-freeman/esp32-cpp/README.md

-# Esp32 - Messing around with bluetooth and neopixels
+# Esp32 - Messing around with neopixels

-This example demonstrates usage of bluetooth and neopixels on esp
+This example demonstrates usage of neopixels on esp

 By default, C++ exceptions support is disabled in ESP-IDF.
 It can be enabled using `CONFIG_CXX_EXCEPTIONS` configuration option.